 As mentioned above (para.
 13), the Committee decided at its forty-fourth meeting to consider communications ACCC/C/2013/85 and ACCC/C/2013/86 jointly.
 After the discussion with the representatives of the parties, the Committee further decided to focus its considerations on the allegations of both communicants that private nuisance proceedings in the Party concerned are, in general, prohibitively expensive, especially due to the legislative change making it impossible for successful claimants to recover the premium for the ATE insurance (section 46 of LASPOA).

 The Committee decides not to consider the specific allegations of the ACCC/C/2011/86 communicant concerning her private nuisance case regarding noise and dust deposition emanating from opencast coal mining operations because at the time of submitting the communication, the domestic remedies had not been exhausted by the communicant and at the time of the Committee’s deliberations the case was still ongoing at the domestic level.
-The Committee however takes this case into account as one of the examples illustrating the practice of private nuisance proceedings in the Party concerned.
+After publication of the draft findings on 23 February 2015, the UK Supreme Court refused permission to appeal, this being the final determination of the matter.
+The Committee takes this case into account as one of the examples illustrating the practice of private nuisance proceedings in the Party concerned.

 The Committee also decides not to deal with the allegations of the ACCC/C/2013/86 communicant concerning the Party concerned’s non-compliance with article 9, paragraph 2 of the Convention, as these allegations were not sufficiently substantiated and moreover were related to the case still ongoing at the domestic level.

 The Committee recalls its findings on communication ACCC/C/2008/33 (United Kingdom), in which it concluded that “by failing to ensure that the costs for all court procedures subject to article 9 are not prohibitively expensive, and in particular by the absence of any clear legally binding directions from the legislature or judiciary to this effect, the Party concerned fails to comply with article 9, paragraph 4, of the Convention” (para 141, emphasis added).
 Subsequently, the Committee recommended the Party concerned “to review its system for allocating costs in environmental cases within the scope of the Convention and undertake practical and legislative measures … to ensure that such procedures are fair and equitable and not prohibitively expensive and provide a clear and transparent framework” (para 145, emphasis added).
-This conclusion was subsequently endorsed by decisions IV/9i and V/9n of the Meeting of the Parties.
-As noted in paragraph 7 above, the Party concerned appeared to interpret the above conclusions and recommendations as applying only to judicial review procedures and not private nuisance proceedings.
-The Committee stresses that the findings and recommendations endorsed by decisions IV/9i and V/9n of the Meeting of the Parties apply to all court procedures subject to article 9 of the Convention, not only judicial review procedures.
+These recommendations were subsequently welcomed by decisions IV/9i and V/9n of the Meeting of the Parties.
+In this respect, the Party concerned refers to the “fundamental difference between private nuisance claims and claims against public authorities, being the very different nature of the defendants to these claims” and interprets the above conclusions and recommendations as applying only to judicial review procedures and not private nuisance proceedings (see also paragraph 7 above).
+The Committee stresses that in its view the findings endorsed and recommendations welcomed by decisions IV/9i and V/9n of the Meeting of the Parties apply to all court procedures subject to article 9 of the Convention, not only judicial review procedures.
 However, in the light of the position taken by the Party concerned on this point, the communications have been considered under the Committee’s ordinary, not summary proceedings, procedure.

 The Committee will examine each of the substantive issues set out in paragraph 40 above.